Bruce D. Walker: Early life and education

 After graduating from high school, Walker worked as a roofer.
 He had grown up assuming he would eventually become a scientist and subsequently obtained a bachelor's of science degree in chemistry from the University of Colorado, Boulder.
 He went on to receive a medical degree from Case Western Reserve University, where he was drawn to clinical medicine.
 He completed his internship and residency in internal medicine at Mass General Hospital and Harvard Medical School from 1980 to 1983, followed by an internship pathology and fellowship training in infectious disease.
-He is board certified in both internal medicine and infectious disease.
+He is board certified in internal medicine and infectious disease.

 In 1980, as an intern at Mass General Hospital working on the front lines of the still-unidentified HIV/AIDS epidemic, Walker encountered a young man who was admitted to the hospital with multiple simultaneous infections and cancers.
 This proved to be a sentinel case of a new disease called AIDS, the cause of which was unknown and for which no specific treatment was available.

 By the time HIV was identified as the cause of AIDS, Walker and his colleagues had seen many patients with advanced HIV/AIDS, for which few treatment options existed.
 He has described these experiences as "excruciating" and "heartbreaking."
 They led Walker to specialize in infectious disease and begin researching HIV in the laboratory, to understand how the body fought back and why it often lost the battle.